Constraining superluminal Einstein-\AE{}ther gravity through gravitational memory: Causality in Lorentz-breaking theories

 In its crudest form, causality is the principle that if an event at some time instant $t_1$ causes an effect on another event at $t_2$, then $t_1\leq t_2$.
 Hence, present events cannot influence the past and time ordering naturally distinguishes cause and effect.
 Combined with Lorentz invariance and the principle of relativity on the equivalence of inertial frames, the concept of causality results in the proposition that no cause may ``propagate'' faster than the speed of light.
-Indeed, due to the relativity of simultaneity in special relativity that allows for time-order reversal of space-time separated events, an inertial observer independent notion of causality can only be ensured if any effect at spacetime event $x_2$ lies within the future light cone of its cause at $x_1$.
-In that sense, super-luminal propagation would violate causality.
+Indeed, due to the relativity of simultaneity in special relativity that allows for time-order reversal of spacetime separated events, an inertial observer-independent notion of causality can only be ensured if any effect at spacetime event $x_2$ lies within the future light cone of its cause at $x_1$.
+In that sense, superluminal propagation would violate causality.
 In metric theories of gravity that preserve local Lorentz symmetry, in principle the same notion of causality holds.

 However, if the local Lorentz symmetry is broken, as it is the case in Einstein-\AE{}ther gravity, one may loosen the above consideration and actually allow for superluminal propagation.
 This is because by introducing a preferred frame of reference one can argue that since the principle of relativity is lost, causality ought only to hold in that specific preferred frame \cite{Jacobson:2005bg,Lin:2014ija}.
 In other words, we are back to the initial statement of causality attached to a single universal time variable $t$.
+It is however important to stress that the causal structure of E\AE{} theory is not precisely that of Newtonian global time.
+First of all, such a universal time coordinate $t$ is only guaranteed whenever the \ae{}ther field is hypersurface orthogonal.
+While this is the case in spherically symmetric backgrounds considered in this work, in E\AE{} theory it is not true in general \cite{Bhattacharyya:2015gwa}.
+Moreover, as shown in this work, for a unit timelike \ae{}ther field that introduces a preferred frame, the propagating degrees of freedom are still confined within fixed causal cones set by their respective propagation speeds, such that the fastest of the velocities can be used to define causality in a similar way as in GR.
+Only for theories with true \emph{preferred foliation} including mode excitations that are not contained within any causal cone, as for instance in Ho\v{r}ava-Lifshitz gravity \cite{Horava:2009uw}, the causal structure is truly Newtonian-like.
+Yet, the preferred frame of Einstein-\AE{}ther gravity still results in a departure from the causal structure associated to boosts with respect to the propagation speed of electromagnetic radiation.